top of page

 How Therapy Supports Health and Wellness

-Mental health counseling supports wellness in many ways:
+Counseling supports wellness in many ways:

 • Improving emotional regulation